-Promotion of barrier-free access to specified roads designated under the Barrier-Free Act
+Promotion of barrier-free access to specified road designated under the Barrier-Free Act.

-• Rate of creating barrier-free specified roads (2018 -> 2025): approx. 63% -> approx. 70%
+• Rate of creating barrier-free specified roads (2018 -> 2025): approx. 63% -> approx. 70% various characteristics of disabilities and the installation of guidance signs at railroad crossings, based on hearings with